HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 ## Example data
 In this tutorial series, we will be working with `tenure` data.
 This variable addresses the percent of units that are owner vs. renter-occupied.
 We will be looking at areas around the Harvard campus, in Somerville and Cambridge.

-You can apply what you learn in this tutorial series to any demographic factor, like age, race, income, etc.
+You can apply what you learn in this tutorial series to any U.S. demographic factor, such as age, race, income, etc.

 ![Screenshot of final map, showing renter occupied units in Somerville and Cambridge](media/1.png) _Example of the data we will work with, uploaded to ArcGIS Online._